microprediction/microprediction/docs/aai.md

 ### The hype problem

-- Humanity is as dumb as a rock so you have an obligation to avoid them getting confused
+- Humanity is as dumb as a rock so you have an obligation to avoid them getting confused...
-- By all the people claiming that more than "sparks of AGI".
+- ... by all the people claiming that more than "sparks of AGI".
 - Oh wait, nobody can actually point to a single paper claiming more than sparks of AGI.
-- But its a massive hype problem.
+- But its a massive hype problem, clearly.
 - Just ask the 100 million users of ChatGPT.
 They are all idiots.
 - I'm probably missing something